Choosing the Right Bill of Materials Software – BOM Management

 Why is a BOM management tool important?

-helpful in mitigating the difficulties of product sharing between the manufacturing and engineering departments.
+Most companies using spreadsheets quickly realize that using a bill of materials software system improves control and enables secure sharing of the latest revision of the product record with their internal teams and external supply chain partners.
 The engineering project manager, who must estimate costs and analyze engineering tasks, is generally the first member of the organization to compile the BOM.
-The manufacturing department, who uses the BOM to build the product, is not often involved in the creation of the BOM.
+The manufacturing department, which uses the BOM to build the product, is not often involved in the creation of the BOM.
 This handoff can present a challenge if the parties giving and receiving product data are not on the same page.
 A BOM management tool can help combine input from engineering and manufacturing teams and ensure both teams work from the same product data.

-As the design process moves from early development through the handoff to production, a BOM can become increasingly complex and difficult to maintain—especially for organizations who do not have a proper BOM management tool.
-Frequently, engineering project managers have to create and maintain several versions of the BOM to meet the needs of different audiences, including engineers, contract manufacturers (CMs), Printed Circuit Board (PCB) design services and other vendors.
-Without a dedicated BOM management tool to handle continually evolving versions of the BOM, product data sharing can be a time consuming and tedious task, not to mention error prone.
+As the design process moves from early development through the handoff to production, a BOM can become increasingly complex and difficult to maintain—especially for organizations that do not have a proper BOM management tool.
+Frequently, engineering project managers have to create and maintain several versions of the BOM to meet the needs of different audiences, including engineers, contract manufacturers (CMs), Printed Circuit Board (PCB) design services, and other vendors.
+Without a dedicated BOM management tool to handle continually evolving versions of the BOM, product data sharing can be a time consuming and tedious task, not to mention error-prone.

 Additionally, it becomes more difficult for the design team to collaborate with the supply chain and one another.
 Finally, the company retains little of the knowledge assembled during a product’s development because it has no way to organize the information and no place to store it.
 This can present major problems down the road.